QuantEcon/lecture-python-advanced.myst/_sources/cons_news.md

-This lecture studies two consumers who have exactly the same nonfinancial income process and who both conform to the linear-quadratic permanent income of consumption smoothing model described in the [quantecon lecture](https://python-intro.quantecon.org/perm_income_cons.html).
+This lecture studies two consumers who have exactly the same nonfinancial income process and who both conform to the linear-quadratic permanent income of consumption smoothing model described in this [quantecon lecture](https://python-intro.quantecon.org/perm_income_cons.html).

 The two consumers  have different information about